udaycruise2903/Hacktoberfest22/README.md

 3. Clone a Jekyll Static site, modify and deploy it to gh-pages.
 4. Make a PR to this repo to list their site in README.

-List of static sites that are update and can be cloned -
+### List of static sites that are update and can be cloned

-Please list the address of your static site here -
+### Please list the address of your static site below